fluxcd/flux2/docs/cmd/tk_create_source_git.md

 ## tk create source git

-Create or update a git source
+Create or update a GitRepository source

 ### Synopsis

-The create source command generates a GitRepository resource and waits for it to sync.
+The create source git command generates a GitRepository resource and waits for it to sync.
 For Git over SSH, host and SSH keys are automatically generated and stored in a Kubernetes secret.
 For private Git repositories, the basic authentication credentials are stored in a Kubernetes secret.